A veterinary workspace from above with three tool badges for scribe, patient records, and dose calculation

 Test on a real case, free

-Prefer software with a free plan so you can run a genuine consult through it before paying.
+Prefer software that is free to start so you can run a genuine consult through it before paying.
 Read the note and the doses it produced.

 4